kubernetes/enhancements/keps/sig-instrumentation/1661-event-api-migration/README.md

 New deduplication logic will work in the following way:
 - When event is emitted for the first time it's written to the API server without series field set.
-- When isomorphic event is emitted within the threshold from the original one EventRecorder detects the start of the series, updates the Event object, with the Series field set carrying count and sets State to EventSeriesStateOngoing.
+- When isomorphic event is emitted within the threshold from the original one EventRecorder detects the start of the series, updates the Event object, with the Series field set carrying count.
 In the EventRecorder it also creates an entry in `activeSeries` map with the timestamp of last observed Event in the series.
 - All subsequent isomorphic Events don't result in any API calls, they only update last observed timestamp value and count in the EventRecorder.
 - For all active series every 30 minutes EventRecorder will create a "heartbeat" call.
 Goal of this update is to periodically update user on number of occurrences and prevent garbage collection in etcd.
 The heartbeat will be an Event update that updates the count and last observed time fields in the series field.
-- For all active series every 6 minutes (longer that the longest backoff period) EventRecorder will check if it noticed any attempts to emit isomorphic Event.
+- For all active series every 6 minutes (longer than the longest backoff period) EventRecorder will check if it noticed any attempts to emit isomorphic Event.
 If there were, it'll check again after aforementioned period (6 minutes).
 If there weren't it assumes that series is finished and emits closing Event call.
-This updates the Event by setting state to EventSeriesStateFinished to true and updating the count and last observed time fields in the series field.
+This updates the Event by updating the count and last observed time fields in the series field.

 ##### Short Examples